Balqiskinanti/GreenDemic/README.md

 * As a user, I wish to know my performance so that I know if I exceeded my recommended calories.
 * As a user, I wish to be able to calculate my recommended maximum calories so that I don't overbuy food that I don't need.
 ### Additional User Stories
-* As a user, I want recommendations of how to be sustainable so that I can make a more informed choices
+* As a user, I want recommendations of how to be sustainable so that I can make more informed choices
 * As a user, I wish to have a competition with other users in the system, in order to stay motivated
 * As a user, I wish to get email updates on sustainability tips so that I am able to access these information outside of the website
 * As a user, I wish to create presets so that I don't have to repeat the process of creating items that I buy often